Dhirodaatto/R1-data-collection/README.md

 # R1-data-collection

-How to run file - for Sherman
+How to run file - for mac users

 1. Open up terminal in the folder where you have downloaded theses two files and run the following commands